 The Euro Challenge

-8 teams are traveling from Europe to compete against England on Friday 28th July.
-Mr. Andrew Wright and Mr. Graham Stanley are to judge over the testing variety of retrieves.
+8 teams are traveling from Europe to compete against England on Friday 27th July.
+The competition takes place over a variety of tricky retrieves.
 Each team consists of three handlers and three dogs.
 The dogs must comprise of three different retriever breeds: Labrador retriever, Golden Retriever, Flat Coated Retriever, Chesapeake Bay Retriever, Curly Coated Retriever, Irish Water Spaniel or Nova Scotia Duck Tolling Retriever.

 The test will simulate the many and varied situations that arise when shooting and picking up with dogs including walking up in line, standing at a drive and retrieving from cover, over fences and from water.
 It is interesting to see how the various types of retriever deal with the same exercise.

 Phil is a panel judge for the Euro Challenge on the Friday at The Game Fair.
 He is one of the top British trainers and has trained both Labs and Flatcoats for the last 25 years, two of which were Field Trial Champions.
 Phil also picks up on several local shoots with his three Labs and two Flatcoats.

 Lisa started with gundogs in 1995, competing Flatcoated Retrievers, of which she had five very successful dogs, three of which competed and had awards in Open level competitions.
 Flatcoats introduced her to the Euro Challenge event.
 Lisa has run in it a few times, set the tests and is now judging it.